 DR LUCINDA GREEN

-I have been specialising in providing care for women with mental health problems who are planning a pregnancy, pregnant or postnatal as a Consultant Psychiatrist in the NHS for over 16 years.
+I have been specialising in providing care for women with mental health problems who are planning a pregnancy, pregnant or postnatal as a Consultant Psychiatrist in the NHS and private practice for over 18 years.

 Whether or not you’ve seen a psychiatrist before, you may be worried about seeking help for mental health problems if you are pregnant or have a baby.
 You shouldn’t be.
 Around 1 in 5 women have mental health problems in pregnancy or the year after birth; it can happen to anyone.
 Having treatment and support means you are doing the best for you and your family.